redis/redis-doc/docs/manual/security/_index.md

 view of Redis.
 It covers the access control provided by Redis, code security concerns, attacks that can be triggered from the outside by selecting malicious inputs, and other similar topics.
-You can learn more about access control, data protection and encryption, secure Redis architectures, and secure deployment techniques by attending the Redis University [security course](https://university.redis.com/courses/ru330/).
+You can learn more about access control, data protection and encryption, secure Redis architectures, and secure deployment techniques by taking the [Redis University security course](https://university.redis.com/courses/ru330/).

 For security-related contacts, open an issue on GitHub, or when you feel it is really important to preserve the security of the communication, use the